CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 | not $a         | Negation, will invert the boolean value of $a |
 | $a % $b        | Modulous                                      |

+If you are writing conditional blocks, you will sometimes find yourself ending up with blocks that become too long or complex.
+To shorten long or more complex conditional blocks you can use multiple statements into one single {if} block using the beforementioned
+operators:

 Of course you can also have multiple statements inside a single if statement, using the or and and operators.
 Meaning you can actually have statements like

 ```{if $a >= $b and $b <= $c}true{else}false{/if}```.

 ### Foreach